- Frequency of wage payments

 Wisconsin labor laws do not address whether an employer can pay an employee their wages by payroll card.

 An employer must pay employees who quits or resigns employment or who is discharged or terminated all wages due by no later than the date on which the employee regularly would have been paid under the employer’s established payroll schedule.

 Whenever an employee is separated from the payroll of an employer as a result of the employer merging, liquidating or otherwise disposing of the business, ceasing business operations in whole or in part, or relocating all or part of the business to another area within or without the state, the employer, or the successors in interest of the employer, must pay all wages due at the usual place of payment within 24 hours of the time of separation.
-Wisconsin Stat.
-109.03
+WI Statute 109.03

 Employees who are suspended or resigns due to a labor dispute (strike)

-Wisconsin has no law regarding an when an employer must pay an employee who has resigned due to a labor dispute.
-Presumably an employer would pay an employee who resigns employment due to a labor dispute by no later than the date on which the employee regularly would have been paid under the employer’s established payroll schedule.
+Wisconsin has no law regarding when an employer must pay an employee who has resigned due to a labor dispute.
+Presumably, an employer would pay an employee who resigns employment due to a labor dispute by no later than the date on which the employee regularly would have been paid under the employer’s established payroll schedule.